New York Mets Radio Network

 On April 1, 2019, Entercom announced that it had discontinued the Mets' radio network and would be carrying games only on WCBS for the 2019 season.
 The Mets cited the loss of some of its affiliates prior to the season (among them WROW in Albany) and the relative expense of satellite space for the discontinuation.
 At least one station, WTLA in Syracuse (the city that houses the Mets' AAA affiliate), expressed objection to the cancellation, as that station had an affiliation deal that ran through 2020 and will not be honored.
-WCBS, a maximum-power clear-channel station that can be received in most of the Eastern United States at night, now exclusively airs all games.
+WHSQ, a maximum-power clear-channel station that can be received in most of the Eastern United States at night, now exclusively airs all games.

 On March 31, 2022, the Mets announced that the WCBS stream on the Audacy app would stream Mets games in full to make up for the radio network's shortfall throughout the Mets' home territory, and also be made available on the team's website under the same restriction.
 The team and Audacy will also produce and stream the team's Spanish-language broadcast, which will return to WEPN after a one-year interregnum on TelevisaUnivision's WQBU-FM (a sale of that station to a religious broadcaster required a move in rights over the offseason).

+Good Karma Brands began operating WCBS as WHSQ on August 26, 2024, under a local marketing agreement with Audacy, with the station carrying ESPN Radio as a replacement for WEPN-FM.
+Good Karma holds no relationship to the Mets or its radio network, as Audacy remains the official rights holder, and is responsible for the advertising time during Mets broadcasts.
+Likewise, the stream for Mets games remains on the Audacy app under the "Mets Radio" branding, with Infinity Sports Network programming streamed at all other times.